basavyr/163Lu-New-TSD4-Formalism/README.md

 ### Understanding the coupling scheme of both formalisms

-When compared to the literature, where there exist two intruders (i.e. two valence protons, one for TSD1,2,3-$=13/2$ and one for TSD4-$j=9/2$) that create an alignment with the angular momentum of a triaxially deformed even-even core, in these new formalisms (novel approaches) it is speculated the fact that TSD4 keeps the same alignment particle but the core's angular momentum ($R$).
+When compared to the literature, where there exist two intruders (i.e. two valence protons, one for TSD1,2,3-$=13/2$ and one for TSD4-$j=9/2$) that create an alignment with the angular momentum of a triaxially deformed even-even core, in these new formalisms (novel approaches) it is speculated the fact that TSD4 keeps the same alignment particle but the core's angular momentum ($R$) is different (in the sense that the even-odd parity of the spin sequence changes).
 As a result, in these calculations and the overall framework, the proton $\pi_{i;j=13/2}$ is considered to be the single-particle $\vec{j}$ vector that aligns with the core $R$ (keep in mind that there are two core state sequences, namely one which corresponds to the bands TSD1&3: $R_{TSD1;3}$ and one that corresponds to the bands TSD2&4: $R_{TSD2;4}$).

 Diagrams for the coupling schemes adopted in this project can be seen below.